tiepdotme/reangdeba.xyz/misc/bucket.markdown

 22. Fly an airplane
 23. Meet Hasan Minhaj
 24. <s>Perform at an open mic</s>
+25. Build a school
+26. Read 2000 books
+27. Graduate from college
+28. Get a PhD
+29. Learn a Foreign Language
+30. Live in another country
+31. Meet Prof. David J. Malan
+32. Start a not-for-profit organisation
+33. Sing in front of an audience
+34. Start a company
+35. Write a self-published book (> 295 pages)
+36. Teach an online course
+37. Get 100,000 blog visits (all-time)
+38. Read 25 pages outside of studies for 90 days
+39. Study for 3 hours daily until graduation
+40. Skydive
+41. Christmas in New York
+42. Move to Seoul
+43. Speak at a college convocation
+44. M.Tech in AI at IISc

 ### Travel

 1. Dubai
 2. Bhutan
 3. Tehran
 4. Saint Petersburg
 5. Kashmir
 6. Singapore
 7. African Safari
 8. Tomorrowland
 9. New York
 10. Maldives
 11. Madrid
 12. Old Trafford
 13. China
 14. Egypt
+15. New Zealand

 <blockquote>For suggestions please send me an <a href="mailto:reang.bade@gmail.com">email</a>, or reach out on <a
         href="https://twitter.com/reangdeba">Twitter</a>.<br>